 Great River Greening partners with farmers and agricultural communities through community collaboratives, technical assistance, field education, and peer-to-peer networking to support the addition of regenerative agriculture practices.

-A key aspect of our work with farmers involves promoting and integrating regenerative agricultural practices, such as silvopasture (grazing animals in woodlands and savannahs), planting Continuous Living Cover (CLC) crops and cultivating perennial grains.
-These practices improve soil and water quality and enhance habitat for birds, pollinators, and other wildlife.
+A key aspect of our work is promoting and integrating regenerative agricultural practices that improve soil and water quality, and enhance habitat for birds, pollinators, and other wildlife.
+These practices include:

 Our work with farmers and community members in Nicollet Country (in southern Minnesota) through education, consultation, and technical assistance has resulted in the planting of 4,400 new acres of CLCs in the area, improving soil health water quality and capturing carbon.